alexfernandez/alexfernandez.github.io/2016/golang-adventures.md

 > 13 Aug 2012
 > Currently very busy with work, and I don't have the time to fix some of the pending issues at hand.

+And nothing else;
-And nothing else, looks like the recovered diary from a long lost expedition.
+frankly it looks like the recovered diary from a long lost expedition.

 So now let's read a hash of organizations from Redis: